junxit/us-congress-bills-111/bill.md

     - **(C)** by striking “annual contract amount” each place such term appears and inserting “amount provided under the contract for each year covered by the contract”; and
     - **(D)** by adding at the end the following new subparagraph:
       > - **(B)** *Renewal of and increases in contract amounts*
-      >   - **(i)** *Expiration of contract term* Upon the expiration of each contract term, subject to the availability of amounts made available in appropriation Acts, the Secretary shall adjust the annual contract amount to provide for reasonable project costs, and any increases, including adequate reserves and service coordinators, except that any contract amounts not used by a project during a contract term shall not be available for such adjustments upon renewal.
+      >   - **(i)** *Expiration of contract term* Upon the expiration of each contract term, subject to the availability of amounts made available in appropriation Acts, the Secretary shall adjust the annual contract amount to provide for reasonable project costs, and any increases, including adequate reserves and service coordinators as appropriate, except that any contract amounts not used by a project during a contract term shall not be available for such adjustments upon renewal.
       >   - **(ii)** *Emergency situations* In the event of emergency situations that are outside the control of the owner, the Secretary shall increase the annual contract amount, subject to reasonable review and limitations as the Secretary shall provide.

   - **(2)** in subsection (e)(2)—
-    - **(A)** in the first sentence, by inserting before the period at the end the following: “, except that, in the case of the sponsor of a project assisted with any low-income housing tax credit pursuant to section 42 of the Internal Revenue Code of 1986 or with any tax-exempt housing bonds, the contract shall have an initial term of not be less than 360 months and shall provide funding for a term of 60 months”; and
+    - **(A)** in the first sentence, by inserting before the period at the end the following: “, except that, in the case of the sponsor of a project assisted with any low-income housing tax credit pursuant to section 42 of the Internal Revenue Code of 1986 or with any tax-exempt housing bonds, the contract shall have an initial term of not less than 360 months and shall provide funding for a term of 60 months”; and
     - **(B)** by striking “extend any expiring contract” and insert “upon expiration of a contract (or any renewed contract), renew such contract”.
 - **(b)** *Program requirements* Section 811 is amended—
   - **(1)** in subsection (e)—